Emperor Bidatsu

 Emperor Bidatsu (敏達天皇, Bidatsu-tennō) was the 30th emperor of Japan, according to the traditional order of succession.

-The years of reign of Bidatsu start in 572 and end in 585; however, there are no certain dates for this emperor's life or reign.
-The names and sequence of the early emperors were not confirmed as "traditional" until the reign of Emperor Kanmu, who was the 50th monarch of the imperial dynasty.
+The traditional regnal years of Bidatsu are 572−585, within Asuka period; however, there are no certain dates for this emperor's life or reign.
+This is the post-Kofun period of the Yamato Kingship.

+The names and sequence of the early emperors were not confirmed as "traditional" until the reign of Emperor Kanmu, who was the 50th monarch of the Imperial House.

 Traditional narrative

 Historians consider details about the life of Emperor Bidatsu to be possibly legendary, but probable.
 The name Bidatsu-tennō was created for him posthumously by later generations.

 In the Nihon Shoki, he is called Nunakura no Futotamashiki (渟中倉太珠敷).

 His palace in Yamato Province was called Osada no Miya of Iware.

 Events of Bidatsu's life

-In the 15th year of Emperor Kinmei’s reign, Bidatsu was named Crown Prince.

-In the 32nd year of Kimmei-tennō's reign (欽明天皇32年), the old Emperor died, and the succession was received by his second son.
+According to traditional historiography, in the 15th year of Emperor Kinmei’s reign, Bidatsu was named crown prince.
+In the 32nd year of Kimmei-tennō's reign (欽明天皇32年), the emperor died, and the succession was received by his second son.
 Soon after, Emperor Bidatsu is said to have acceded to the throne.

-Bidatsu's contemporary title would not have been tennō, as most historians believe this title was not introduced until the reigns of Emperor Tenmu and Empress Jitō.
-Rather, it was presumably Sumeramikoto or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
+Bidatsu's contemporary title would not have been titled Tennō, as most historians believe this title was not introduced until the reigns of Emperor Tenmu and Empress Jitō.
+Rather, it was presumably Sumera-mikoto or Ame-no-sita Sirosimesu Opo-kimi (治天下大王, the great ruler of all under heaven).
 Alternatively, Bidatsu might have been referred to as ヤマト大王/大君 or the "Great King of Yamato".

-Bidatsu's reign was marked by power struggles about Buddhism.
+Bidatsu's reign was marked by power struggles about Buddhism, which had been introduced in his mother's lifetime.
 The two most important men in the court of Bidatsu were Soga no Umako and Mononobe no Moriya.
 Soga supported the growth of Buddhism, and Moriya wanted to stop it.

-Bidatsu sought to re-establish relations with Korean Kingdoms and, according to Nihon Shoki, his court successfully established relations with Baekje and Silla, two of the Three Kingdoms of Korea.
+Bidatsu sought to re-establish relations with the Three Kingdoms of Korea, according to Nihon Shoki, his court successfully established relations with two of them, Baekje and Silla.

-The Emperor died from a disease which afflicted him with sores, apparently the first royal victim of smallpox in Japan.
+He died from a disease which afflicted him with sores, apparently the first royal victim of smallpox in Japan.

 The actual site of Bidatsu's grave is known.
-The Emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Osaka.
+He is traditionally venerated at a Shinto shrine (陵, misasagi) at Osaka.
 The Imperial Household Agency designates this location as Bidatsu's mausoleum.
 It is formally named Kawachi no Shinaga no naka no o no misasagi.